 Pub.
 No. RM081E Repair Manual for Chassis & Body, Crown MS13#, YS132 and LS130 series, from Aug., 1987

-If your in the UK and after technical manuals for engine repairs then find out your engine number then visit the Classic Crown link in question no 8, to find out what engines yours is the same as.
+If you’re in the UK and after technical manuals for engine repairs then find out your engine number then visit the Classic Crown website if you can find it on Yahoo, to find out what engines yours is the same as.
 A Toyota Supra manual will help for some models.

 |13.
 Question is foreign languages!|

 |I only speak English, Spanish, Japanese and a little French so questions in these languages only please!.